tomomilove/tomomilove.github.io/blog.md

 permalink: /blog/
 month: September
 ---
+# 5 September
+## Leaving teammates
+This week two of my teammates at work announced they are leaving the team.
+One is going to another team, the other to another company.
+One of them is a huge loss for the team, as they were always really helpful to me and everyone.
+The other I didn't interact with much, since they were working on a fairly peripheral project.
+So peripheral, in fact, that I wonder if it will continue after they leave.

+No matter how many times people leave, I never get used to it.
+Usually what happens is that the person sends an email, and then they are gone within a week.
+It always makes me feel bad when this happens: I guess because it's so sudden, and it feels so cold and emotionless.
+I feel like I want to be able to talk to them, reason with them, and convince them to stay, but of course that is impossible.
+By the time they've sent the email, the plans are already well in motion, the offers already signed, and so on.

+Whenever a teammate leaves, I always wonder if I played a small part in it.
+If I had been nicer to them, more sociable, would they have stayed?
+Maybe I alone couldn't have changed anything, but still, perhaps I could have played a better role than I did.
+I resolve to try to be nicer to my remaining teammates.

 # 4 September
 ## Fast internet
 So I splurged to get ethernet, and I think it was a good decision!
 It has been so far, so good today.